Book my mind - ljmu.ac.uk/bookmymind

 Book My Mind collection at LJMU

 Ranging from psychoeducational books that provide us with the tools for change, to books with real narratives that are insightful and empowering.
-We hope you will take this opportunity to Book My Mind!
+We hope you will take this opportunity to see for yourself the benefits of Bibliotherapy.

 Bibliotherapy Groups

-The counselling service will be complimenting this collection of books by dedicating both a reading and a writing for wellbeing group to the project.
+The counselling service will be complimenting this collection of books by dedicating a variety of reading and a writing for wellbeing groups to the project.
 These groups will run throughout the year and more information can be found at in our list of groups.
 Please visit the SAW events site to book onto these events.

 If you have any comments or questions about Book My Mind or if you would like to get involved in the project, please contact Debbie Burns.